leonard2005n/hardware-software-interface/labs/lab-07/tasks/max/README.md

 # Task: Max

-Calculate the maximum between two numbers in two registers (`eax` and `ebx`) using a comparison instruction, a jump instruction, and push/pop instructions.
+Calculate the maximum between two numbers in two registers (`rax` and `rbx`) using a comparison instruction, a jump instruction, and push/pop instructions.

 > **TIP:** Consider how you can swap two registers using the stack.